a-n-rose/a-n-rose.github.io/_posts/2018-08-24-mimic-master-pitchcurve-vs-fingerprint.md

 Below is a function that identifies 1) if speech is present and 2) where speech begins (usually a mimicker needs a second to start mimicking).
 ```
 def sound_index(rootmeansquare_speech, start = True, rootmeansquare_mean_noise = None):
+    # options for using background noise or not
     if rootmeansquare_mean_noise == None:
         rootmeansquare_mean_noise = 1

+    # option for finding the beginning or end of speech
+    # if start == True, start calculating from 0 --> end
+    # if start == False, start calcuating from end --> 0
     if start == True:
         side = 1
         beg = 0